-Makeup foundations come in various formulations, including liquids, creams and powders.
-Each type of formulation has a huge variety of colours, finishes and coverage.
+Makeup foundation comes in many types of formulation, including liquids, creams and powders.
+Each type of formulation has a massive variety of colours, finishes and coverage.
 Some foundations can also provide extra benefits such as moisturising ingredients, oil control, line-diminishing properties, or an SPF.
 It is quite bewildering!
 Here’s our look at the different formulations used in foundation products.

 What Does a Makeup Foundation Do?